jmont-dev/hammy/README.md

 # hammy

 Easily turn your Raspberry Pi into a functional Software-Defined Radio.
+Great for those doing amateur radio or getting started with RF.

 Recommended hardware: